 - Be available to work a minimum of 2-4 consecutive hours per week, and

 - Attend beginning of semester orientation and ongoing semester trainings.

 The Application Process

 Students interested in tutoring should apply to the Academic Support and Access Center's Tutoring Services.

-Complete and submit the application.
+Complete and submit the online application.